urschrei/pyzotero/readme.md

 Run `tests.py` in the pyzotero directory, or, using [Nose][5], `nosetests` from this directory.
 If you wish to see coverage statistics, run `nosetests --with-coverage --cover-package=pyzotero`.

-### Encoding issues ###

-The tests check that your Python installation will print both unicode strings (implicitly converting them first), and print unicode strings converted to UTF-8 (explicitly converting them).
-This test passes on OS X 10.6.6 running Python 2.7, and Ubuntu 10.10 running Python 2.7, using both the 'ascii' and 'utf-8' encodings.
-If the test fails, open an [issue][6].

 # Usage #
 ## Hello World ##